VICE CHAIR, CORPORATE LITIGATION PRACTICE GROUP

-Ana has extensive experience defending companies in a multitude of complex consumer class actions in both state and federal courts across the nation.
+Ana has extensive experience defending companies in a multitude of complex consumer litigation matters in both state and federal courts across the nation.
 Her consumer-facing class action defense work services a broad range of industries, notably:

 - Retail—online Terms and Conditions, fraud, data handling, loyalty and gift card programs, marketing, comparative pricing, and discount programs.

 - Food and Hospitality—advertising, labeling, discount and promotional programs, pricing, receipts, electronic transfer and credit card transactions.

 - Manufacturing—packaging, labeling, marketing, fraud, false advertising, and Proposition 65 claims.

-- Internet and Software Service Providers—privacy policies, marketing, customer and vendor relationship management, data privacy, and security.
+- Internet, Technology, and E-commerce—online policies, marketing, web accessibility, customer and vendor relationship management, data privacy, and security.

-- Automotive Industry—contract class actions, e-mail and telephone marketing, financing, and false advertising.
+- Automotive—contract class actions, e-mail and telephone marketing, financing, and false advertising.

 - Healthcare and Pharmaceutical Industry—patient prompts, marketing, faxing, communications, and data handling, including HIPAA.

 She has a reputable track record for successfully defeating threatened and actual claims at every stage of litigation.
 She has succeeded in bringing early dispositive issues before the courts and saving costs associated with discovery, and is skilled in early and efficient dispute resolution, including mediation and class action settlements.
 Ana and her team have secured orders of affirmation or reversal from Courts of Appeals on key issues and defenses on behalf of various companies, making precedent and good law in jurisdictions across the nation.

 She has extensive experience with state consumer fraud statutes, the Telephone Consumer Protection Act, the Fair Credit Reporting Act, the Stored Communications Act, the Fair Debt-Collection Practices Act, the Fair and Accurate Credit Transactions Act, the Video Privacy and Protection Act, U.S. federal and state CAN-SPAM laws, the New Jersey Truth in Consumer Contract, Warranty and Notice Act, the Illinois Biometric Information Privacy Act, the Federal Wiretap Act, the Americans with Disabilities Act, and related state-law statutes, including California’s Invasion of Privacy Act, Consumer Privacy Act, Unfair Competition Law, and Consumer Legal Remedies Act claims in both trial courts and on appeal.